angelinalim1234/ChaseTheTraffic/README.md

 * [Contact](#contact)

 ## General info
-This game is called Chase the traffic and the aim of the game is so that we can improve our motoric skill,
+This game is called Chase the traffic and the aim of the game is so that we can improve our motoric skill.
+Games is one of the fun way to improve motoric skill As we need to try to avoid the enemy while collecting the traffic.
+The elements that are needed to play the game are precise timing, fast movement, coordination, and precise movement.

 ## Features
 * Sprite will jump when you press the A button